moja-global/community-website/website/blog/2022-09-11-GSoC-2022-final-report-Radis-Toumpalidis.md

   <sub>*carbon pool: represents a reservoir of carbon that can be stored or released , **disturbances: unplanned events (e.g. wildfire) that affect carbon pools</sub>

 ## Project Description 📌
+  We applied MLOps techniques and tools to a complex scientific workflow s part of a community led, distributed carbon modelling platform.
+These techniques ensure reproducibility, which is the cornerstone of good science.

-  In my proposal, I mention that the main concept of my ideas is to automate complicated and technically demanding tasks, as well as the corresponding reports,  that a moja-global contributor might face by using CI/CD tools for Machine Learning/Data Science projects.
-Particularly, I propose a DVC repository (i.e.remote storage) to cache significant logs and outputs of simulations which I believe is achieved with the [DVC pipeline](#what-was-the-goal) for GCBM.Belize and Colombia repositories.
-Furthermore, I mention a cloud storage repository (which I found out already existed) on which we can use DVC's and CML's features to track, cache, compare, store and make flint-ready datasets there, thus making the datasets reproducible and interactive with the git repository that processes them.
+  In my proposal, the main concept  is to automate complicated and technically demanding tasks, as well as the corresponding reports,  that a moja-global contributor might face by using CI/CD tools for Machine Learning/Data Science projects.
+I propose a DVC repository (i.e.remote storage) to cache significant logs and outputs of simulations which is achieved with the [DVC pipeline](#dvc-pipelines-on-the-gcbm-module) for GCBM.Belize and Colombia repositories.
+Furthermore, I build a cloud storage repository on which we can use DVC's and CML's features to track, cache, compare, store and make flint-ready datasets there, thus making the datasets reproducible and interactive with the git repository that processes them because spatial datasets have a lot of variability and a standardisation process is needed to achieve reproducibility.
 I believe I achieved that with the work I've done on the [Land Sector](#processing-the-land-sector-datasets) repository.
-And last but not least I proposed a [CML Action](#cml-action-on-flintcloud) that generates a small summary/report from the execution of a simulation.
+Last but not least, I created a [CML Action](#cml-action-on-flintcloud) that generates a small summary/report from the execution of a simulation for the FLINTcloud platform as a numerical integration test, preventing breaking changes while under active development, and providing a useful template for new users to deploy their own FLINT services.

+  <sub>** flint-ready: convert spatial datasets in into to a common format and coordinate system</sub>

 ### Tech Stacks Used
 | Purpose                                    | Tools and Technologies used |